ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/SANS2D-Instrument-Details.md

 1. See also [#3784](https://github.com/ISISComputingGroup/IBEX/issues/3784)

 ##### Note: Hitachi #####
-Hitachi L-7100 HPLC pump (no longer supported at ISIS).  ~Can't find L-7100 on [Hitachi web-site](http://www.hitachi-hightech.com/global/about/corporate/group/hhs (may be obsolete).
-Check existing SECI VI for logic and manual.~
-   * Update (27-06-2019): Hitachi pumps are being retired.
+Hitachi pumps are being retired.
 No longer any need to support them.
-See [#3780](https://github.com/ISISComputingGroup/IBEX/issues/3780)
-   * SANS2D will not be using Hitachi pumps in future.
+SANS2D will not be using Hitachi pumps in future.
 They will use the [Knauer](#note-knauer-hplc) or Jasco HPLC pumps.

 ##### Note: Knauer #####
 1. Knauer K-6 Electric Valve Drive.
 [Knauer web site](https://www.knauer.net)<br>
    * K-6 model appears to have been superseded.
-Check existing SECI VI for logic and manual.
 1. See also [#3781](https://github.com/ISISComputingGroup/IBEX/issues/3781)

 ##### Note: Knauer HPLC #####
 Knauer HPLC 1050 [Knauer HPLC 1050 is discontinued.](https://www.knauer.net/en/discontinued-smartline-pump-1050-successor-azura-p-61l/p14161).
-1. Check existing SECI VI for logic and manual.
 1. Support for Knauer HPLC 1050 is implemented via the following tickets:
 [#3262](https://github.com/ISISComputingGroup/IBEX/issues/3262),
 [#3782](https://github.com/ISISComputingGroup/IBEX/issues/3782),